Frailty syndrome: Epidemiology

 Research comparing case management trials to standard care for people living with frailty in high-income countries found that there was no difference in reducing cost or improving patient outcomes between the two approaches.

 Sex and ethnicity differences in frailty

 Frailty is more common in female older adults compared to male older adults.
 This difference is influenced by various biological, social, and environmental factors influence.
 Studies have found that the incidence of frailty was higher in females with more medical comorbidities.
-Frailty-related physical changes in muscle also show sex-specific differences.
+Frailty-related physical changes in muscle and blood also show sex-specific differences.

 In a population based study, Non-Hispanic Black-Americans and Hispanic-Americans had a higher incidence of frailty compared to non-Hispanic White-Americans.

 Research directions

 As of September 2021, ongoing clinical trials on frailty syndrome in the US include: